 High PSA levels provide a clue that a man may have prostate cancer.
-High levels may also be caused by cancer or non-cancerous conditions like infection, or an enlarged prostate.
+High levels could also be caused by non-cancerous conditions like infection, or an enlarged prostate.

 If further investigation finds that cancer is present, treatment options will be made available.
 After treatment, your doctor will continue to monitor your PSA levels.
 If any prostate cancer cells remain after treatment they would cause a rise in the PSA.View Brochure